Gum disease prevention and treatment

 - Oral antimicrobial mouth rinses to target specific bacteria as determined by the testing.

-- Once the pathogenic or “bad” bacteria have been reduced it is very useful to build up the numbers of beneficial bacteria with oral probiotic lozenges in a similar way that we use probiotics to improve gut microflora.
+- Once the pathogenic or “bad” bacteria have been reduced it is very useful to build up the numbers of beneficial bacteria with oral probiotic lozenges in a similar way that probiotics are used to improve gut microflora.

-By the use of all these tools in our treatment of periodontal disease, as well as providing nutritional advice and appropriate supplementation, we can reduce the total body burden of infection and inflammation.
-In turn this helps other inflammatory diseases such as cardiovascular disease, diabetes and arthritis, and ensure better oral health for all your family.
+By the use of all these tools in our treatment of periodontal disease, as well as appropriate nutrition and supplementation, the total body burden of infection and inflammation can be reduced.

-Eliminating the cause of bad breath will also do wonders for your social life!
+Eliminating the cause of bad breath can also do wonders for your social life!

 So in summary…